hakant/Documentation/Bash/Cheatsheet.md

+* lsof -i | grep LISTEN

-* Get all processes listening on the machine (with ports) lsof -i | grep LISTEN
+    Gets all processes listening on the machine (with ports)